 If you are using a laptop or touch-sensitive trackpad, you can enable Multi-Touch trackpad gestures for use with OmniGraffle (see Multi-Touch).
 With Multi-Touch gestures enabled, you can use two fingers to rotate objects.

-To quickly create a copy of an object you’ve drawn, hold down the Option key and then click on and drag the object you would like to copy.
-An exact duplicate appears on the canvas; this method is much faster than using Copy and Paste from the Edit menu or their respective keyboard shortcuts.
+To duplicate objects you’ve drawn, hold down the Option key and then click on and drag the objects.
+An exact duplicate appears on the canvas.
+Unlike using Copy and Paste from the Edit menu (which places the pasteboard content on the currently active layer), the duplicated objects remain on their original layers.

 - To move an object, use the Selection tool to click and hold on the object, and then drag it to its new location.
 Smart Alignment Guides (the light blue lines) appear to help you align objects to one another, while Smart Distance Guides appear beneath the objects so you can space them evenly.